gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 ## Getting Started

-This guide walks you through the steps involved in setting up a Gatsby site that fetching content from Agility CMS.
+This guide walks you through the steps involved in setting up a Gatsby site that fetches content from Agility CMS.

 ### Step 1: Create a free Agility account